Main Navigation

 Dear candidate,

-We would like to thank you for your interest in joining East of England Ambulance Service NHS Trust (EEAST) as a Non-executive Director or Associate Non-executive Director.
+I would like to thank you for your interest in joining East of England Ambulance Service NHS Trust (EEAST) as our new Chief Executive Officer.

 EEAST have a bold vision to ensure that the people of the East of England region are provided with excellent emergency and urgent care from our dedicated team of nearly 5,000 staff and 1,500 volunteers.
-Their overarching aim is to place patients and staff at the heart of everything they do while delivering their vision of ‘outstanding care, exceptional people, every hour of every day.
-Their vision is supported by our organisational goals:
+Our overarching aim is to place patients and staff at the heart of everything we do while delivering our vision of ‘outstanding care, exceptional people, every hour of every day.
+This vision is supported by our organisational goals:

 • Be an exceptional place to work, volunteer and learn.